Iowa flood of 2008: Burlington

-The town didn't see any help until the following summer, when several construction companies finally were allowed into the area, which had been blocked off by the Illinois State Police, and the Henderson County Sheriff's office.
+The following summer, several construction companies finally were allowed into the area, which had been previously blocked off by the Illinois State Police and the Henderson County Sheriff's office.

-In September 2008, the area, once again, became the victim of massive flooding, as a spillway off the river, known as Flint Creek, as well as a small pool area, known as Dumbbell Lake, jumped their banks, after a week of hard rain, caused by the remnants of Hurricane Ike.
-Tama Road was severely damaged due to the raging flood waters, and was caught on both sides of the road.
-The flood was so severe, that the earthen embankments eroded, and the concrete road bed fractured, and crumbled, causing widespread damage over the two mile length of the road.
-As of December 2008, the road remains closed due to massive damage.
-In several areas along County Highway 99, the flood waters came against the high embankments, making the fields on the east side of the road appear to be nothing more than a large lake area for an estimated five miles, the flooding could also be seen along certain areas of U.S. Highway 61, at the north end of town.
-Although neither highway was flooded out, or closed, the damage was noticeable, especially where County Highway 99 was at its most vulnerable, two of the four piers constructed for a new bridge near the northern county line were knocked over by the water, and had to be rebuilt.
-As of December 2009, Tama Road still remains unpaved, with gravel filling in the areas where the old concrete road bed had given out.
-In the areas where the road had been destroyed, a difference in road height of three feet, or more is instantly noticeable.
-Continuing arguments between the Burlington City Council, and the Des Moines County Board of Supervisors over responsibility of the road prevents any repairs from taking place (in the mid-1970s, the city had paved the road in concrete, taking responsibility from the county, the city's argument is that the road sits outside of the city limits, and therefore, the county is responsible).
-Finally, in early 2010, after a final winter thaw eroded the roadbed even further, completely destroying what was left of the road, the state stepped in, and took over the reconstruction, billing the city for their services.
-The road was opened later that same year, completely repaved, and set with a new waterproof concrete roadbed, and several new drainage culverts.
+In September 2008, the area once again became the victim of massive flooding as a spillway off the river, known as Flint Creek.
+The creek - as well as a small pool area known as Dumbbell Lake - jumped the banks after a week of hard rain caused by the remnants of Hurricane Ike.
+Tama Road was severely damaged due to flood waters and was caught on both sides of the road.
+The flooding was so severe that the earthen embankments eroded, and the concrete road bed fractured and later crumbled, causing widespread damage over the two mile length of the road.
+By December 2008, the road remained closed due to massive damage.
+In several areas along County Highway 99, the flood waters came against the high embankments, making the fields on the east side of the road appear as a large lake area for an estimated five miles.
+This flooding could also be seen along certain areas of U.S. Highway 61, at the north end of town.
+Although neither highway was flooded out or closed, the damage was noticeable, especially where County Highway 99 was at its most vulnerable - two of the four piers constructed for a new bridge near the northern county line were knocked over and had to be rebuilt.
+By December 2009, Tama Road remained unpaved, with gravel filling in the areas where the old concrete road bed had given out.
+In the areas where the road had been destroyed, a difference in road height of three feet or more was observable.
+Continuing arguments between the Burlington City Council, and the Des Moines County Board of Supervisors over responsibility of the road prevented many repairs from taking place - in the mid-1970s, the city had paved the road in concrete, taking responsibility from the county, therefore the city argued is that the road sits outside the city limits, making the county is responsible.

+In early 2010, after a final winter thaw eroded the roadbed even further - completely destroying what was left of the road - the state took over the reconstruction and billed the city for their services.
+The road was re-opened later that same year, having been completely repaved and set with a new waterproof concrete roadbed with several new drainage culverts.